pypi/warehouse/docs/deployment.rst

 3. Jenkins will generate a new Python source distribution and Wheel of the latest release.
-4. Jenkins will generate a new Debian package of the latest version, bundling Warehouse and all if it's dependencies into a single virtual environment which, when installed, will end up in ``/opt/warehouse``.
+4. Jenkins will generate a new Debian package of the latest version, bundling Warehouse and all if its dependencies into a single virtual environment which, when installed, will end up in ``/opt/warehouse``.
 5. If generating both the Python packages and the Debian package was successful then Jenkins will publish the Python packages to PyPI, the Debian packages